vtexdocs/help-center-content/docs/announcements/en/marketplacenetwork-and-integrations-are-now-a-single-page.md

 ---
-title: "Marketplace Network and Integrations are now a single page"
+title: 'Marketplace Network and Integrations are now a single page'
 id: 1nTEu10ZCyLAkav33iI2at
 status: PUBLISHED
 createdAt: 2023-04-18T12:45:16.666Z